BigWigsMods/packager/README.md

 - *enable-nolib-creation* (defaults to no) Unlike using the Curse packager, manually uploading nolib packages has no affect for client users that choose to download libraries separately.
+- *tools-used*
+- *required-dependencies*
+- *optional-dependencies*
+- *embedded-libraries* Note: All externals will be marked as embedded, overriding any manually set relations in the pkgmeta.

 You can also use a few directives for WoWInterface uploading.